 What makes Xavier a good choice for me?

 Our moderate size, location in Cincinnati, focus on undergraduate students, academic excellence in and out of the classroom, and dedication to the ideals of a Jesuit education make us different from other institutions you may be considering.
 Our core curriculum allows students to sample classes in a number of disciplines and at the same time discover a way to integrate them into their major course of study.
-It also allows for internship or co-op and study-abroad experiences.
+It also allows for internship and study-abroad experiences.

 Like each of the nation's 28 Jesuit schools, Xavier provides a tremendous learning environment that both challenges and inspires students in and out of the classroom.
 The core curriculum offers a rich variety of foundational courses that prepare graduates for lifelong success in any field.